 Hefner raised $8,000 on his own (including a $1,000 contribution from his own mother) to launch his magazine; the name "Playboy" came from a suggestion to adopt the name of a defunct auto company in Chicago (originally the publication was to be called Stag Party, but Stag magazine owned the rights to the name).
 The first issue was produced in Hefner's kitchen, but when he included a nude photo of Marilyn Monroe in the middle of the magazine, a new word ("centerfold") and a phenomenon was born.

 As founder, publisher and CEO of Playboy Enterprises, Hefner built a new image of himself: forever clothed in silk pajamas and a smoking jacket, surrounded by fabulous beauties, living the jet-setting bachelor lifestyle in his famous mansion.
-There have been a few bumps in his personal life, including an arrest in 1963 on obscenity charges (he was aquitted) and several divorces, but the octogenarain Hefner continues to live the high life today.
+There have been a few bumps in his personal life, including an arrest in 1963 on obscenity charges (he was aquitted) and several divorces, but Hefner continued to live the high life into his 90s.
 Whether one reads his magazines "just for the pictures" or not, he has had an undeniable impact on American pop culture, as it moved from the straight-laced 50s into the more sexually open 60s and beyond.

-"I've never thought of Playboy, quite frankly, as a sex magazine," says Hefner.
+"I've never thought of Playboy, quite frankly, as a sex magazine," said Hefner.
 "I always thought of it as a lifestyle magazine in which sex was one important ingredient.